Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Computation of decomposition numbers and multiplicity formulas

-as long as this number is positive and call it the $i$th {\it arm length} respectively {\it leg length}.
-Here $\mu^\vee$ denote the transposed weight defined as $\mu^\vee_i=|\{j\mid \mu_j\geq i\}|$.
+as long as this number is positive and call it the $i$-th {\it arm length} respectively {\it leg length}.
+Here {$\mu$ is identified with a Young diagram, and $\mu^\vee$ denotes the transposed weight (that means the transposed Young diagram) defined as $\mu^\vee_i=|\{j\mid \mu_j\geq i\}|$.
 Clearly $\mu$ is uniquely determined by the two strictly decreasing sequences $\op{arm}_1, \op{arm}_2, \ldots, \op{arm}_r$ and $\op{leg}_1, \op{leg}_2, \ldots, \op{leg}_r$ observing that the length of these sequences agree.
 (In terms of Young diagrams this means that we describe the diagram by listing the number of boxes on and to the right of the diagonal in each row respectively strictly below the diagonal in each column.)